galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 ## 0.14.0 - Release Highlights

-- z/OS Console oeconsol Manager is now in Alpha, providing an implementation of the z/OS Console by using the z/OS UNIX oeconsol command.
+- <a href="https://github.com/galasa-dev/managers/tree/master/galasa-managers-parent/galasa-managers-zos-parent/dev.galasa.zosconsole.oeconsol.manager" target="_blank"> z/OS Console oeconsol Manager</a> is now in Alpha, providing an implementation of the z/OS Console by using the z/OS UNIX oeconsol command.
 - Enhanced Docker functionality, including volumes and custom start up configurations
 - CPS restore from file functionality.
 Use the ```--restorecps``` command-line parameter when initialising the framework to trigger the restore CPS functionality.
 Specify the file to restore from by using ```-f``` or ```--file```  in the KVP format  ```(<property>=<value>)```, with one new property per line.
 - ```@ContinueOnTestFailure``` annotation.
 Use the annotation in the test class or switch the same functionality on globally by using the CPS property ```framework.continue.on.test.failure=true```.